 Customer: Wow, when I pressed the button on the hard drive, then the computer started making noise and doing something.
 Now it's booting.
 Wow, thanks!

 Technician: You're welcome.
 The device you call your computer is just the monitor.
-And the device you just referred to as your hard drive is actually the main computer.
+And the device you just referred to as your "hard drive" is actually the main computer.
 It does contain among other things a hard drive, though.
 When you leave work at night, you should really lock your computer.
 Otherwise anyone can turn on your monitor and access your PC data.
 I will email you instructions on how to do that.

 Customer: Great!
 Thanks!
 I was so worried that I might have lost all my data.